 Whilst you should go to your regular doctor for advice on healing first, your reflexologist can give you extra tools that empower you to take charge of your own healing.
 Once again, the key here is to tell your reflexology practitioner exactly what you're looking for.

 Ideally, they will show you at least some basic exercises that you can do at home between sessions.
-If you have a partner, this can also make healing an intimate and close activity.
+If you have a partner, this can also be beneficial for healing when it comes to connecting sexually.
 Reflexology can allow your partner to do something concrete and relaxing to help you.
 Otherwise, they may feel frustrated by their inability to take away your pain.